In September 2015 the province of Ontario increased fines and penalties associated with distracted driving.

 In some very serious cases, distracted driving can lead to a charge of dangerous driving under the Criminal Code of Canada.

 Because of the potential consequences for both your driving record and criminal record, always consider getting a legal opinion when faced with such charges.
-The legal team at DeMelo Law can help in this regard – contact us for a free consultation.
+The legal team at DeMelo Law can help in this regard – contact us for a consultation.

 DeMelo Law is a criminal law firm operating in London, Ontario.